KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-mvgmunich by mrVragec](https://github.com/mrVragec/MMM-mvgmunich)

 1. `package.json` issue: No description
+2. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-2. Typo: Found `Magic Mirror` in file `mvgmunich.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `mvgmunich.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: Found `XMLHttpRequest` in file `node_helper.js`: Replace it with built-in fetch.
+6. Recommendation: Found `XMLHttpRequest` in file `node_helper.js`: Replace it with built-in fetch.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-MVVWiesty by wiesty](https://github.com/wiesty/MMM-MVVWiesty)